 - Foreign Language

 - Social Sciences

-In addition, Junior High students are introduced to the biology of learning and how to use this knowledge to develop individualized learning and study skills.
+In addition, Middle students are introduced to the biology of learning and how to use this knowledge to develop individualized learning and study skills.

 Building on their Montessori foundation, students continue their hands-on learning experiences, integrating skills development with content mastery through: